mikesouza/yourcodeismyhell/source/_posts/2011-08-28-the-gamechanger.markdown

 "Well...," he immediately frowned again and I stammered, "The code is there to do multiplayer but I haven't been able to finish it yet."
-At this point in time, Ryan, Mike, and myself were roughly 45 minutes out from presenting our final project for a game design class to a roughly 100 people.
+At this point in time, Ryan, Mike, and myself were roughly 45 minutes out from presenting our final project for a game design class to roughly 100 people.

 The game was a top down space shooter.
 Beginning in the fall, the class aimed to teach